Carmeldj/alx-system_engineering-devops/0x00-shell_basics/README.md

 2. There is no place like home
    This script contain the shell command to bring back to home
 3. The long format
-   This script contain the ll command to display the current contents in a long format
+   This script contain the shell command to display the current contents in a long format
+4. I love numbers
+   This script contain the shell command to display the current directory contents include hidden files